 - Linux Kernel version 4.4.0-15-generic (ppc64el)

 - DRBD 9.0.1-1 (ded61af75823)

 - DRBD RDMA transport 2.0.0

-Our underlying block devices were built to have some “persistent” (ha!) space at the beginning and the end, to keep the DRBD and filesystem superblocks; the rest in the middle was mapped to
+Our underlying block devices have some ‘persistent’ (ha!) space at the beginning and the end, to keep the DRBD and filesystem superblocks; the rest in the middle was mapped to

 zero-block-1: 0 8192 linear 1:1 0 zero-block-1: 8192 2147483648 zero zero-block-1: 2147491840 8192 linear 1:1 8192

-Due to the large number of variables and potential test cases, we restricted
+Due to many variables and potential test cases, we restricted

 fios run-time to 10 seconds (as that should be good enough for statistical purposes, see below).